 Alexa Rank: 9,040

-iflix is another video-on-demand platform that specifically targets relatively new markets by focusing on local contents from Asia, Middle East region, although they are also in an active partnership with Disney, Warner Bros, and others content distributors for global content.
+iflix is another video-on-demand platform that specifically targets relatively new markets by focusing on local content from Asia, Middle East region, although they are also in an active partnership with Disney, Warner Bros, and other content distributors for global content.
 Recently, the platform rolled Channels, showcasing the user’s favorite genre and recommendations.
 They also launched their service in full HD.

 10. Sony Crackle

 Sony Crackle is a free, ad-supported video streaming platform that offers its services in over 20 nations across North and South America.
 It features dozens of running and upcoming original TV series, plus licensed content from partners such as FOX Digital, Universal Studios, Warner Bros., etc.